brantondemoss/brantondemoss.github.io/writing/semanticsearch/index.md

 Neural language models are actively revolutionizing how we organize natural text - even Google has recently added BERT semantic features to their search[^googlebert] - a serious sign of maturation of the technology.

 ---
 At The Collaboratory, we want to make searching through scientific literature, and finding, sharing and collaborating with research data vastly more efficient.
-To do that, we're building the next generation of semantic search and working to aggregate and organize all scientific data under one roof.
-If you're excited to work with us to solve these problems, [we'd love to hear from you](mailto:jobs@thecollaboratory.ai)!
+To do that, we’re building the next generation of semantic search and working to aggregate and organize all scientific data under one roof.
+If you’re excited to work with us to solve these problems, [we’d love to hear from you](mailto:jobs@thecollaboratory.ai)!

 [^glove]: [GloVe: Global Vectors for Word Representation](https://nlp.stanford.edu/projects/glove/)
 [^transformer]: [Attention Is All You Need](https://arxiv.org/abs/1706.03762)